 How Handwashing and Social Distancing Can Keep You Safe

-Breast Cancer and COVID-19
+Fact Sheet on Breast Cancer and the COVID-19 Virus

 Should you have specific questions about your treatments and scheduled appointments, contact your cancer centre or health care team directly and they can provide you with specific information regarding the measures that are being taken at that centre.